Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/13_chapter-10.md

 Stopping a timer is simple.

-1.Assign a variable to the timer.  "local timer" in this case.
+1. Assign a variable to the timer.  "local timer" in this case.

 ```lua
 local timer = sol.timer.start(game, 5000, function()